bigjosh/Voyant-test-board/README.md

 ### Async SPI

-It is possile to start a new SPI transaction while others are still running.
-To support this, we would need to add a tag to the SPI reponse so you could see which transfer completed.
+It is possible to start a new SPI transaction while others are still running.
+To support this, we would need to add a tag to the SPI response so you could see which transfer completed.

 ### IO inputs